Elite D Plan 2017

 Using a pharmacy that is out of the network

-1. Drugs may be covered for an illness while members are travelling outside of the plan’s service area and where there are no network pharmacies.
+1. Drugs may be covered for an illness while members are traveling outside of the plan’s service area and where there are no network pharmacies.

 2. Part D vaccines administered in a clinic or hospital setting which are considered out of network.